C++ coding conventions#

 is preferable to make this explicit and only pass e.g.

-. - If the task is needed after an object's construction, store a
+const OperatorsProxy &orconst [[VariablesProxy]] &. - If the task is needed after an object's construction, store a

-as a member variable. - Avoid storing large collections of proxies that carry redundant
+TaskProxyas a member variable. - Avoid storing large collections of proxies that carry redundant

 information.
 For example, a vector of 10000

-instances (of the same task) contains 10000 copies of the same abstract task pointer. - Avoid using proxies in performance-critical code.
+FactProxyinstances (of the same task) contains 10000 copies of the same abstract task pointer. - Avoid using proxies in performance-critical code.

 Exceptions#

-Derive custom exception classes from utils::Exception
+Derive custom exception classes from utils::Exception.

 - This rule does not apply to internal exceptions never seen by the